4ToolMaker/mammogram-prediction-using-neural-networks/README.md

    4. Margin: mass margin: circumscribed=1 microlobulated=2 obscured=3 ill-defined=4 spiculated=5 (nominal)
    5. Density: mass density high=1 iso=2 low=3 fat-containing=4 (ordinal)
    6. Severity: benign=0 or malignant=1 (binominal)

-# Sentiment-Analysis-using-Keras

-Recurring Neural Networks using Keras-Sentiment analysis from movie reviews.

-This notebook is inspired by the imdb_lstm.py example that ships with Keras.
-It's actually a great example of using RNN's.
-The data set we're using consists of user-generated movie reviews and classification of whether the user liked the movie or not based on its associated rating.

 # Status

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/BlackrockDigital/startbootstrap-blog-post/master/LICENSE)